andreas122001/bayesian-hyperparameter-optimization/README.md

 python optimize.py
 ```

 This will run with default values, aka.
 256 batch size, 10 epochs and a ResNet model with all layers of 16 hidden dimensions each.
+Figures will be saved under `./figures/`.

 It can be further customized like this: